alces-software/flight-appliance-docs/docs/source/slurm/slurm.rst

 By default, the scheduler stores data relative to your home-directory - but to avoid confusion, we recommend **specifying a full path to the filename** to be used.
 Although Linux can support several jobs writing to the same output file, the result is likely to be garbled - it's common practice to include something unique about the job (e.g. it's job-ID) in the output filename to make sure your job's output is clear and easy to read.

- .. note:: The directory used to store your job output file must exist **before** you submit your job to the scheduler.
+ .. note:: The directory used to store your job output file must exist and be writable by your user **before** you submit your job to the scheduler.
 Your job may fail to run if the scheduler cannot create the output file in the directory requested.

 The following example uses the ``--output=[file_name]`` instruction to set the output file location: